uberdragon/owl20/README.md

    - Cross-origin iframes receive postMessage with roll data

 ### Owl20-Owlbear
-This extension requires the [Owl20-Owlbear](https://github.com/mvoncken/owl20-owlbear) OBR extension be installed AND toggled on in the Owlbear Rodeo Room you are playing in.
+This extension supports the [Owl20-Owlbear](https://github.com/mvoncken/owl20-owlbear) OBR extension.
+It must be installed AND toggled on in the Owlbear Rodeo Room you are playing in.

 ## Data Format